IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## Logging `wrassp`'s function calls {#sec:wrassp_logging}

 As it can be extremely important to keep track of information about how certain files are created and calculated, every signal processing function provided by the `wrassp` package comes with the ability to log its function calls to a specified log file.
-R Example \@ref(rexample:wrassp-logging} shows a call to the `ksvF0()` function where a single parameter was changed from its default value (`windowShift = 10`).
+The R code snippet below shows a call to the `ksvF0()` function where a single parameter was changed from its default value (`windowShift = 10`).
 The content of the created log files (shown by the call to `readLines()`) contains the function name, time stamp, parameters that were altered and processed file path information.
 It is worth noting that a log file can be reused for multiple function calls as the log function does not overwrite an existing file but merely appends new log information to it.